harrisonlab/phytophthora_fragariae/README.md

 ```
 strain: A4      species: P.fragariae
-the total number of SigP gene is:       11,021
+the total number of SigP gene is:       10,722
-the number of unique SigP gene is:      3,743
+the number of unique SigP gene is:      3,637
-the number of SigP-RxLR genes are:      390
+the number of SigP-RxLR genes are:      371
-the number of SigP-RxLR-EER genes are:  190
+the number of SigP-RxLR-EER genes are:  178

 strain: Bc16    species: P.fragariae
-the total number of SigP gene is:       12,764
+the total number of SigP gene is:       12,597
-the number of unique SigP gene is:      4,270
+the number of unique SigP gene is:      4,218
-the number of SigP-RxLR genes are:      460
+the number of SigP-RxLR genes are:      445
-the number of SigP-RxLR-EER genes are:  210
+the number of SigP-RxLR-EER genes are:  208

 strain: Bc1     species: P.fragariae
-the total number of SigP gene is:       11,163
+the total number of SigP gene is:       10,668
-the number of unique SigP gene is:      3,771
+the number of unique SigP gene is:      3,602
-the number of SigP-RxLR genes are:      384
+the number of SigP-RxLR genes are:      367
-the number of SigP-RxLR-EER genes are:  192
+the number of SigP-RxLR-EER genes are:  184

 strain: Bc23    species: P.fragariae
-the total number of SigP gene is:       11,257
+the total number of SigP gene is:       10,704
-the number of unique SigP gene is:      3,796
+the number of unique SigP gene is:      3,611
-the number of SigP-RxLR genes are:      385
+the number of SigP-RxLR genes are:      364
-the number of SigP-RxLR-EER genes are:  198
+the number of SigP-RxLR-EER genes are:  176

 strain: Nov27   species: P.fragariae
-the total number of SigP gene is:       11,072
+the total number of SigP gene is:       10,825
-the number of unique SigP gene is:      3,765
+the number of unique SigP gene is:      3,690
-the number of SigP-RxLR genes are:      373
+the number of SigP-RxLR genes are:      369
-the number of SigP-RxLR-EER genes are:  185
+the number of SigP-RxLR-EER genes are:  172

 strain: Nov5    species: P.fragariae
-the total number of SigP gene is:       11,016
+the total number of SigP gene is:       10,717
-the number of unique SigP gene is:      3,729
+the number of unique SigP gene is:      3,626
-the number of SigP-RxLR genes are:      379
+the number of SigP-RxLR genes are:      370
-the number of SigP-RxLR-EER genes are:  190
+the number of SigP-RxLR-EER genes are:  186

 strain: Nov71   species: P.fragariae
-the total number of SigP gene is:       11,131
+the total number of SigP gene is:       10,738
-the number of unique SigP gene is:      3,752
+the number of unique SigP gene is:      3,635
-the number of SigP-RxLR genes are:      387
+the number of SigP-RxLR genes are:      374
-the number of SigP-RxLR-EER genes are:  189
+the number of SigP-RxLR-EER genes are:  182

 strain: Nov77   species: P.fragariae
-the total number of SigP gene is:       11,187
+the total number of SigP gene is:       10,620
-the number of unique SigP gene is:      3,764
+the number of unique SigP gene is:      3,619
-the number of SigP-RxLR genes are:      370
+the number of SigP-RxLR genes are:      340
-the number of SigP-RxLR-EER genes are:  180
+the number of SigP-RxLR-EER genes are:  150

 strain: Nov9    species: P.fragariae
-the total number of SigP gene is:       11,205
+the total number of SigP gene is:       10,745
-the number of unique SigP gene is:      3,790
+the number of unique SigP gene is:      3,637
-the number of SigP-RxLR genes are:      378
+the number of SigP-RxLR genes are:      356
-the number of SigP-RxLR-EER genes are:  188
+the number of SigP-RxLR-EER genes are:  174

 strain: ONT3    species: P.fragariae
-the total number of SigP gene is:       12,584
+the total number of SigP gene is:       12,117
-the number of unique SigP gene is:      4,335
+the number of unique SigP gene is:      4,147
-the number of SigP-RxLR genes are:      395
+the number of SigP-RxLR genes are:      364
-the number of SigP-RxLR-EER genes are:  191
+the number of SigP-RxLR-EER genes are:  172

 strain: SCRP245_v2      species: P.fragariae
-the total number of SigP gene is:       12,075
+the total number of SigP gene is:       11,701
-the number of unique SigP gene is:      4,136
+the number of unique SigP gene is:      4,012
-the number of SigP-RxLR genes are:      388
+the number of SigP-RxLR genes are:      379
-the number of SigP-RxLR-EER genes are:  189
+the number of SigP-RxLR-EER genes are:  181
 ```

 ####F) From Secreted gene models - Hmm evidence of RxLR effectors